 What happens to the Inheritance when there is no Will

-When you are inheriting assets according to the National Spanish Law (articles 930) without a Will, the sequence of Inheritance goes downwards (children and grandchildren, upwards (parents and grandparents), marriage (spouses), and the Spanish state.
+When you are inheriting assets according to the National Spanish Law (article 930) without a Will, the sequence of Inheritance goes downwards (children and grandchildren, upwards (parents and grandparents), in the absence of these, the spouses, and after these the siblings or half-siblings, leaving in last place the nephews and nieces and the Spanish state.

 1. Inheritance for the descendants and a spouse